tempacc-melk/Discord-Bot/README.md

 2. A automated moderation system, this means if the bot can detect server rule breaches it should give out warnings and depending on the case even a ban
    Depending on how large the community on the server is and how active the users are I would rather use a database instead of a normal file to track all of those informations (warnings, timeouts, kicks, bans, etc.)<br />
-3. Allow to give the mod a status and modify it dynamically
-4. Create a embed message that allowes to give the user a role depending on reaction/button being pressed
+3. Create a embed message that allowes to give the user a role depending on reaction/button being pressed<br />

 <br />
 <br />